AniketAutade/SQL-Project-1/README.md

 The future version may have more visualized outcomes using different libraries in python.

+# Assumption
+I have  not considered penalty shootouts results.

 # Information about variables:

 | Variable | Description |